velartrill/velartrill.github.io/orig/darkest-before-dawn.md

 “You *permitted* this?”

 She blinks in confusion.
-“P-permitted—” She’s cut off by an agonized scream from the cell.
+“P-permitted—” She’s cut off by an agonized wail from the cell.
 I jerk my head toward the one-way window, affecting an expression of incredulity.

 *“That.”*